 The architecture of ABC4Trust is defined by following a layered approach, where all Privacy-ABC related functionalities are grouped together in a layer called ABCE (ABC Engine).
-It provides simple interfaces towards the application layer, thereby abstracting the internal design and structure.
-So the deliverable defines and standardizes all the technology-agnostic components of the ABCE layer, as well as the APIs they provide.
-For the latter, the deliverable defines first the interfaces the ABCE components offer to the upper layers (e.g. Application), as well as the APIs that the different components within the ABCE layer expose to each other.
+Deliverable D2.1 "Architecture for Attribute-based Credential Technologies - Version 1" [CKL+11] describes the details of this layer.
+More specifically, it provides simple interfaces towards the application layer, thereby abstracting the internal design and structure.
+So the architecture defines and standardizes all the technology-agnostic components of the ABCE layer, as well as the APIs they provide.
+For the latter, the architecture defines first the interfaces that the ABCE components offer to the upper layers (e.g. Application), as well as the APIs that the different components within the ABCE layer expose to each other.